chinapedia/wikipedia.abstract.en/Page/Minotaur.md

 Dante's _Inferno_

-DVinfernoMinotaurOnCliff_m.jpg and Virgil meet the Minotaur, illustration by Gustave Doré]] Blake_Dante_Hell_XII.jpg's image of the Minotaur to illustrate _Inferno_ XII]] The Minotaur (_infamia di Creti_, Italian for "infamy of Crete"), appears briefly in Dante's _Inferno_, in Canto 12 (l.
+and Virgil meet the Minotaur, illustration by Gustave Doré]] 's image of the Minotaur to illustrate _Inferno_ XII]] The Minotaur (_infamia di Creti_, Italian for "infamy of Crete"), appears briefly in Dante's _Inferno_, in Canto 12 (l.
 12–13, 16–21), where Dante and his guide Virgil find themselves picking their way among boulders dislodged on the slope and preparing to enter into the seventh circle of hell.[18]

 Dante and Virgil encounter the beast first among the "men of blood": those damned for their violent natures.
 Some commentators believe that Dante, in a reversal of classical tradition, bestowed the beast with a man's head upon a bull's body,[19] though this representation had already appeared in the Middle Ages.[20]